‘If you’re not here, you’re missing out’ – TBT fans run deep at Koch Arena

-“If you’re not here, you’re missing out,” says Aftershocks fan Heather Marsh.
+“If you’re not here, you’re missing out,” said Aftershocks fan Heather Marsh.
 The regional event in Wichita always scores high in attendance.

 “TBT, it’s obviously off the charts for them.
-I think last night was obviously top 10 in attendance all-time, which we hold I think almost all of those records,” says WSU Senior Associate Athletic Director for Facilities and Operations Brad Pittman.
+I think last night was obviously top 10 in attendance all-time, which we hold.
+I think almost all of those records,” said WSU Senior Associate Athletic Director for Facilities and Operations Brad Pittman.

 Kansas basketball fans say the competition is at a new level.

-“It’s definitely higher stakes with a million dollars on the line,” says Purple and Black fan Derek Bert.
+“It’s definitely higher stakes with a million dollars on the line,” said Purple and Black fan Derek Bert.

-“These players, most of them anyways, are pro players that have played overseas and so they’ve been playing for a number of years and they’re pretty talented,” says John Gessl, an Aftershocks fan.
+“These players, most of them anyways, are pro players that have played overseas, and so they’ve been playing for a number of years, and they’re pretty talented,” said John Gessl, an Aftershocks fan.

 It’s also a rare moment for generations of fans to see their long-time favorites return to the court.

-“Seeing players, we grew up watching just on TV and getting to come to Koch Arena and watch them in Wichita play, it’s a lot of fun,” explains Logan Pfeifer.
+“Seeing players, we grew up watching just on TV and getting to come to Koch Arena and watch them in Wichita play, it’s a lot of fun,” explained Logan Pfeifer.

 While fanbases run deep for each Kansas school, for some, the rivalries turn into a reunion.